niolabs/docs/docs/api/services.md

   **auto_start**<br>A boolean that indicates if the service will start when {{ book.product }} starts up.

-  **status**<br>Current status of the service: configuring, configured, starting, started, stopping, stopped, and error
+  **status**<br>Current status of the service: configuring, configured, starting, started, stopping, stopped, and error.

   **execution**<br>The configuration of inter-block connections in the service.
 Block connections are defined as a list of dictionaries that specify a block `name` and the blocks it sends signals to, called `receivers`.
 The `receivers` specify the output terminal in the source block that emits signals and the input terminal in the receiver block that receives signals.